glennklockwood/limelead/content/pages/data-intensive/storage/ai-requirements.md

    equivalent to MiB/s per FLOPS and you can multiply it by the FLOPS capability of a GPU (or a whole system) to get an order-of-magnitude estimate of the bandwidth required per GPU to train a specific model.
-2. They show that DeepCAM is a computationally inexpensive model and requires 65 GB/s per petaFLOP/s.
-They found that, in practice, DeepCAM can only utilize 35-50 TFLOP/s per NVIDIA V100 GPU, so training this model on a single V100 requires 2.275 - 3.250 GB/s, and **an 8-way V100 node would require 18.2 GB/s - 26 GB/s.
+2. They show that CosmoFlow is a computationally inexpensive model and requires 65 GB/s per petaFLOP/s.
+They found that, in practice, CosmoFlow can only utilize 35-50 TFLOP/s per NVIDIA V100 GPU, so training this model on a single V100 requires 2.275 - 3.250 GB/s, and **an 8-way V100 node would require 18.2 GB/s - 26 GB/s.
 By comparison, a typical NFS client cannot achieve more than 3 GB/s over TCP.**
+3. By comparison, ResNet-50 being trained on ImageNet is the least I/O-intensive and only requires, at most, 573 MB/s per V100 or **3.9 GB/s per 8-way V100
+   node.**

+[Architectural Requirements for Deep Learning Workloads in HPC Environments]: https://dx.doi.org/10.1109/PMBS54543.2021.00007

 [Exascale deep learning for climate analytics][] by Kurth et al directly calculated their required storage bandwidth for a modified "Tiramisu" network